lynndylanhurley/ng-token-auth/README.md

 #### IE8 and IE9 must proxy CORS requests

-You will need to set up an API proxy if the following are both true:
+You will need to set up an API proxy if the following conditions are both true:

 * the API lives on a different domain than the client
 * you wish to support IE8 and IE9